Govt orders urgent meningococcal vaccination programme for Northland

 "If we get advice that we need to roll it out further, we will be looking closely at that advice."

-He defended the time it took to announce the response, saying it took time to secure 20,000 vaccine doses - as both Australia and the US were already dealing with outbreaks - and to put in place the programme.
+Northland was advised on November 6 about the possibility of an outbreak, and a technical advisory group reported two days later that there was in fact an outbreak.

-"It's certainly enough to vaccinate these two populations this side of Christmas, and obviously we will be watching very closely to see what happens."
+Bloomfield defended the time it took to respond, saying it took time to secure 20,000 doses - as both Australia and the US were already dealing with outbreaks - and to put in place the programme.

 MenW was carried in the throat and spread by close contact, and Bloomfield said people in Northland were exposed to conditions to made them more susceptible to MenW, such as poverty, overcrowding, and close-quarter living.

-Pharmac was keep a close eye on further sources of the vaccine in case more are needed, he added.
+Pharmac was keeping a close eye on further sources of the vaccine in case more are needed, he added.

 There have been 10 deaths since January due to meningococcal disease, seven of them from MenW.